 If you don’t have a quality assurance specialist on staff and you don’t want to hire one, you can outsource the process to a third party.
 This can provide an outside perspective on how your customer support team is performing and how you can improve customer satisfaction.

-For example, PartnerHero’s quality assurance services can help you build a custom rubric and roadmap so you can evaluate your team’s performance and stay on track.
+For example, PartnerHero’s quality assurance services can help you build a custom rubric and roadmap using roadmap templates so you can evaluate your team’s performance and stay on track.
 We can also build a dedicated QA team for your company and fully manage your quality assurance program.

 Whether you’re concerned about customer retention or quality assurance, customer service depends on quality, efficiency, and consistency.
 By implementing a customer service QA strategy, you can improve your team’s performance and boost customer satisfaction scores.
 But an effective quality assurance program requires a detailed plan, including training, QA scorecards, regular conversation review, and trend analysis to drive continuous improvement.